Martingale Asset Management L P Has $23.73 Million Stock Position in Landstar System, Inc. (NASDAQ:LSTR)

 Landstar System Cuts Dividend

-The company also recently declared a quarterly dividend, which was paid on Friday, May 26th.
-Shareholders of record on Thursday, May 4th were paid a $0.30 dividend.
-This represents a $1.20 annualized dividend and a dividend yield of 0.66%.
+The firm also recently disclosed a quarterly dividend, which was paid on Friday, May 26th.
+Investors of record on Thursday, May 4th were paid a dividend of $0.30 per share.
+This represents a $1.20 annualized dividend and a yield of 0.66%.
 The ex-dividend date was Wednesday, May 3rd.
-Landstar System’s dividend payout ratio is 11.34%.
+Landstar System’s payout ratio is presently 11.34%.

-A number of research analysts have commented on the company.
-Robert W. Baird increased their price objective on Landstar System from $160.00 to $180.00 in a research report on Friday, February 3rd.
-Raymond James upgraded Landstar System from a “market perform” rating to an “outperform” rating and set a $200.00 price objective on the stock in a research report on Monday, February 6th.
-Stephens increased their price objective on Landstar System from $180.00 to $195.00 and gave the company an “equal weight” rating in a research report on Friday, February 3rd.
-Stifel Nicolaus reduced their price target on Landstar System from $184.00 to $178.00 in a research report on Tuesday, May 2nd.
-Finally, Susquehanna reduced their price target on Landstar System from $170.00 to $155.00 in a research report on Friday, April 28th.
-Nine analysts have rated the stock with a hold rating and one has given a buy rating to the company’s stock.
-Based on data from MarketBeat, the company presently has a consensus rating of “Hold” and a consensus target price of $166.83.
+A number of equities analysts have recently issued reports on LSTR shares.
+Raymond James raised Landstar System from a “market perform” rating to an “outperform” rating and set a $200.00 price target for the company in a report on Monday, February 6th.
+Robert W. Baird raised their price target on Landstar System from $160.00 to $180.00 in a report on Friday, February 3rd.
+Stifel Nicolaus dropped their price target on Landstar System from $184.00 to $178.00 in a report on Tuesday, May 2nd.
+StockNews.com started coverage on Landstar System in a report on Thursday, May 18th.
+They set a “hold” rating for the company.
+Finally, Stephens raised their price target on Landstar System from $180.00 to $195.00 and gave the company an “equal weight” rating in a report on Friday, February 3rd.
+Nine equities research analysts have rated the stock with a hold rating and one has given a buy rating to the company.
+According to data from MarketBeat, the stock currently has an average rating of “Hold” and an average target price of $166.83.

 Landstar System, Inc engages in the provision of transportation management solutions.
 It operates through the following segments: Transportation Logistics and Insurance.
 The Transportation Logistics segment offers transportation services including truckload and less-than-truckload transportation, rail intermodal, air and ocean cargo, project cargo, and customs brokerage.